 How To Replace Your Garbage Disposal Splash Guard

-The splash guard is the rubber gasket that surrounds the opening of the garbage disposal drain.
+The garbage disposal splash guard is the rubber gasket that surrounds the opening of the garbage disposal drain.
 This flappy piece of rubber can be used for years without any issues if it is regularly cleaned.
 If the guard exhibits cracks or becomes brittle, it’s time to replace it.
-This is the perfect DIY job for any homeowner, since it will only cost you about $10 and fifteen minutes of your time.
+Replacing your garbage disposal splash guard is the perfect DIY job for any homeowner, since it will only cost you about $10 and fifteen minutes of your time.

-To start, you need a bucket, a screwdriver, and a replacement splash guard.
+To begin replacing your garbage disposal splash guard, you need a bucket, a screwdriver, and a replacement splash guard.
 You can pick up a fresh splash guard at your local hardware store for less than $10.
 Check what type of screws secure the drain pipe and dishwasher line to determine whether you need a Phillips head or flat head screwdriver.
-Now is a good time to clean out the cabinet under your sink so that you have ample room to work.
+This is a good time to clean out the cabinet under your sink so that you have ample room to work.

-Before you begin, it is important to note that there will likely be water in the lines, so position your bucket underneath appropriately to catch any falling water.
-First, disconnect the drain pipe.
+Next, disconnect the drain pipe.
 This is usually a metal or plastic pipe that connects the disposal to the wastewater line.
 Drain pipes are typically connected using two or more screws.
 If you see an additional line that connects the dishwasher to the disposal, disconnect that as well.
+It is important to note that there will likely be water in the lines, so position your bucket underneath appropriately to catch any falling water.

 Next, you’ll have to loosen the ring that connects the disposal into its mount.
 Loosen the locking ring by sliding the screwdriver into one of the tubes around the edge of the ring and turning counter-clockwise.
 This takes some effort at first, so just twist until it feels like you can untwist it with your hand.
 At this point, use your other hand to support the bottom of the disposal.
 When the ring is completely loosened, the disposal will fall straight down.
 Carefully place the disposal on the bottom of the cabinet.